eventide-project/mimic/README.md

 puts Mimic.preserved_methods
 ```

+## Method Missing and the Null Object Mimic

-Additionally, if the class being mimicked implements the `method_missing` method, it will not be replaced with a voided method.
+If the class being mimicked implements the `method_missing` method, it will not be replaced with a voided method.
 This makes it possible to construct a general purpose _null object_ implementation.

 ``` ruby
 class SomeClass